apache/spark/docs/configuration.md

   <td>SPARK_HOME</td>
   <td>
     Directory used to coordinate resources among workers/drivers(client only) in Standalone.
     Default is SPARK_HOME.
-Make sure to use the same directory with the worker when submits the application in client mode and don't clean up this directory while workers/drivers are still alive to avoid the most likely resources conflict.
+Make sure to use the same directory for worker and drivers in client mode that run on the same host.
+Don't clean up this directory while workers/drivers are still alive to avoid the most likely resources conflict.
   </td>
 </tr>